A stoma (also called an ostomy) is a surgical opening from the abdomen to allow either faeces or urine to be directed to the opening of the stoma.

 Whether you’re a new or experienced ostomate, we hope you find this advice useful for managing your stoma.

 How to guides

-Read our on-line user guides for our wide range of stoma pouches and stoma management products.
+Read our on-line user guides for our wide range of stoma bags and stoma management products.